 Walking through the front door, I notice that as usual all the tables and the counter are crammed with people.
-This is the Fair Deal Cafe, run by Charlie Hall (1930-2009) since it opened in 1954.
+This is the Fair Deal Cafe, owned and operated by Charles “Charlie” S. Hall (1930-2009) since it opened in 1954.
 Run by he and his wife Audentria “Denny” (1933-1997), the Fair Deal was known as Omaha’s “Black City Hall” for almost 50 years.
 It was at North 24th and Burdette in the heart of the Near North Side neighborhood.

 The following is a scene is from my life in 1995.
 Walking in, I immediately saw pics of crystal lakes on plain white walls, and looked up to see the old white painted tin tile covered ceiling.
 Over the kitchen entry, there was a pic of BBQ ribs, chicken and corn.
 Shoved against a wall, a white refrigerator held a small black-and-white TV on top of it, and the diner’s white formica tables were situated so almost everyone could see it.
 We sat on black vinyl-covered, steel-tubed chairs, or on the dozen stools wrapped around an L-shaped counter.

 “Just a sec, hon,” calls out a large woman as she swoops by with four plates packed with food.
 It was always a little awkward being the only white guy in the cafe, but I feel like I belonged there.
 I got in more trouble in my own neighborhood for being white than I did there.
 The diner was closed only on Mondays.
 The rest of the week it was open from 6am to 6pm, serving breakfast all day.